 E01-E22 Group Campground - No electric/water on these sites.
 Three-site minimum purchase required.
 Each campsite has a picnic table and fire-grill.
 Bathhouse with hot showers.
-Good for tents, pop-ups and small campers.
+Good for tents.
 Group camp area - site specific; maximum six people per site.
-A large shelter, which is available only to campers, may be rented.
+A large shelter, which is available to only group campers, may be rented.

 Hiking, bicycle and self-guided trails.
 Nine trails total about 20 miles, including bike and fitness trails.
-The most popular, the first section of the Bald Cypress Trail, is one-mile, crosses dunes and ponds, and is universally accessible.
-A brochure for the self-guided tour is available at the Trail Center.
 Trail walks are conducted by interpreters in-season, and trail guidebooks are available in the Trail Center.
 Bicycles allowed on Cape Henry trail only.
 The park's Bay Store rents bikes in-season.

 Visit the Explore Virginia Outdoors website for enhanced maps and video tours of First Landing's trails.